 Major.Minor.Patch

 Where Major is the major version (currently the 1.0 series) which are guaranteed to be backwards compatible with previous versions.
 Minor version numbers are revision or releases which introduce new functionality to the framework.
 Odd minor version numbers denote a development version whereas even numbers are releases (for example 1.1 is the development branch for 1.2 and 1.3 for 1.4, etc.).
+Patches are normally used for tags and represent a collection of bug fixes for the framework components.

 The team hopes that these changes will make Everest clearer and will open the gateway to encourage new developers to work on the framework.
 We're working on a methodology for allowing public commits to our repositories however this will most likely not be completed for quite some time.